KayWa7/gencg_h2501/readme.md

 {% endraw %}

 This experiment gave me some programming ideas while I worked on more experiments of my designs and patterns.
 What I would like to do is to have a dial animation, meaning the moons move in a circle while the lines ease in and out.
+Those elements are included in the sketch, yet it lacks colors and is not nice to look at with the odd full moons which out to be crescent shapes.

 # Week 04
-This week, we yet again look at time as a topic.
-The first artworks that come to mind are - of course - by Salvador Dalí with his melting clocks...:
+This week, we yet again look at "time" as a topic.
+The first artworks that come to my mind are - of course - by Salvador Dalí with his melting clocks...:

 <div align="center">
   <img src="images/Dali_Clocks.png" alt="Dali" width="600">